top of page

 Katherine Archer

-Katherine has been married for 15 years to a loving husband, and enjoys time with her family and children.
+Katherine is committed to raising awareness of clergy abuse dynamics and survivor-centered healing practices.
+She has been married for 15 years and finds joy in spending time with her husband and children.

 Hermina Nedelescu